Three Must Have Hearing Aid Features for Optimal Performance in 2019

 Multi-Base Automatic Switching – for best automatic performance and less need for manual program changes

-This one is likely to cause a bit of controversy as most manufacturers DON’T offer this feature.
+This one is likely to cause a bit of controversy as most Hearing Aid brands DON’T offer this feature.
 The reason for this goes back to the early days of digital hearing aids when it was technically very difficult to create a multi-base automatic hearing aid without some serious performance issues.
 Most manufacturers chose single base automaticity as the foundation of their digital strategy.
 A brave few chose the more complex multi-base automatic system as their foundation.

 To understand Multi-Base Automaticity, you first need to understand its counterpart, Single-Base Automaticity.
 Single-Base Automaticity means that the hearing aid, which is essentially a computer dealing with sound, has a single set of features active for its automatic program based on a few core settings like compression (how it deals with different levels of sound) and frequency response (how it corrects for your hearing at the different pitches).